seahorn/seahorn.github.io/_posts/2019-07-04-seahorn-ebpf.md

 one).
 Even more importantly, our verifier accepts programs with loops that were not possible to write before.

-That's all for this post.

-If you are interested about this topic, you can read our [paper](https://jorgenavas.github.io/papers/ebpf-pldi19.pdf) to learn more about how we formalize eBPF programs, how we verify them, and more about our evaluation.
+If you are interested about this topic, read our [paper](https://jorgenavas.github.io/papers/ebpf-pldi19.pdf) to learn more about how we formalize eBPF programs, how we verify them, and more about our evaluation.
 Our new verifier is called PREVAIL and